Money is important and it’s necessary. Whether we like it or not, money drives

 Unfortunately, very essential

-I like to think that I wouldn't but
+I like to think that I wouldn't but it would depend on the situation

 Jim A.